alessandrobologna/rust-lmi-demo/README.md

 It also saves the raw CloudWatch series so charts can be regenerated later:
 - `benchmark-results/cloudwatch-concurrency-<scenario>-<timestamp>.csv` (used automatically when replotting with `--skip-test`)

-When documenting results, note the client machine (instance type + region) because it can affect tail latency under high rates.

 ### Results (2025‑12‑26, m7g.medium in us‑east‑1)

 #### Bursty I/O (`delay_ms=500`, target 200→500 rps)